HarukaKinen/Camplified-go/README.md

 ## How does it work?

-An endless loop of API request to check map's status, and if the map is ranked, it will play a sound to notify you.
+An endless loop of API request to check map's status, if the map is ranked, it will play a sound to notify you.

 ### Sound Effect

-Campilfied's sound is based on Windows' ``kernel32.dll``'s ``Beep`` function.
-It's a simple and easy way to play sound without any external library.
-This is the first and **only** file that Campilfied need to touch.
+Campilfied's sound is based on Windows' ``kernel32.dll``'s [``Beep``](https://learn.microsoft.com/en-us/windows/win32/api/utilapiset/nf-utilapiset-beep) function.
+This is a part of Windows API.
+If your Windows doesn't have ``kernel32.dll``, you **can't run** Campilfied.
+This should't be happen in most cases.

 ## Troubleshooting